SUPPORT VISUAL THEOLOGY

 The Bishop Otter Trust, Chichester

-The Bishop Otter Trust underwrote the catering and speaker costs for our first event at The Bishop’s Palace, Chichester, 2018.
-The role of Bishop Otter Scholar, also supported by the Trust, was held by Sheona Beaumont from 2017-2020.
+The Bishop Otter Trust underwrote the catering and speaker costs for Visual Theology’s first event at The Bishop’s Palace, Chichester, 2018.

 Berwick Church, East Sussex

-The Centre for Arts @ the Sacred at King’s (ASK), in the Department of Theology & Religious Studies, supported our projects in Chichester in 2018, through the mentorship of Professor Ben Quash.
+The Centre for Arts @ the Sacred at King’s (ASK), in the Department of Theology & Religious Studies, supported VT projects in Chichester in 2018, through the mentorship of Professor Ben Quash.

 Banner image: Video still from All Angels, Mark Dean (featuring Jane Woodgate), 2019, commissioned by Visual Theology.